 Natalie is the Section Editor of Aggressive Tendencies (Metal & Hardcore) in Exclaim!, and the Reviews Editor of This Magazine.
 She is responsible for the column about feminism and aggressive music, "Girls Don't Like Metal," hosted on Canada Arts Connect Magazine.
 She is known for her postcard-length, poetic album reviews, which have appeared in Hellbound and Toronto Standard.
 She is also a member of CWILA (an organization devoted to building equitable critical culture in Canada) and a member of the board for Meatlocker Editions.

 Natalie's second book of poetry, DOOM: Love Poems For Supervillains, was published by Insomniac Press in the Spring of 2012.
 Her first book, Thumbscrews, won the Robert Kroetsch Award for Innovative Poetry and was published by Snare Books in the Fall of 2007.
 Her poetry and fiction have recently been featured in Everything Is Fine, Little Brother Magazine, Joyland, Matrix, dead (g)end(er), Carousel, and broken pencil.
-Natalie earned her MA in English Literature and Creative writing from the University of Calgary, and she is about to embark on a Ph.D in Interdisciplinary Studies, focussing on video games, at Concordia University in Montreal.
-She has three rescue cats and a Belgian Malinois.
+Natalie earned her MA in English Literature and Creative writing from the University of Calgary, and she is now working towards a Ph.D in Interdisciplinary Studies, focussing on feminism and video games, at Concordia University.
+She has often been in the newspaper for swearing.